JayaniLakshika/Monash_PhD_thesis/07-chap7.qmd

 ### Visualising experimental designs

-The main objective of this tool (`fritillaR`) is to visualise and validate results from experiments.
+The main objective of this tool is to visualise and validate results from experiments.
 It includes a web application that allows users to easily upload their experiment design data and results data for visualisation.
-Additionally, I plan to incorporate interactive features such as linked selections and filters.
+Additionally, we plan to incorporate interactive features such as linked selections and filters.
 While the tool primarily visualises categorical data, transforming continuous data into intervals can provide a useful way to visualise continuous data as well.

-The initial workflow includes importing the experimental design and results, data preprocessing, 2D static visualization, 2D interactive visualization, and dynamic visualization.
+The initial workflow includes importing the experimental design and results, data preprocessing, $2-\text{D}$ static visualization, $2-\text{D}$ interactive visualization, and dynamic visualization.
 The data preprocessing steps involve mapping the design data and finding missing responses in the results, transforming the data to a wide format to compute the number of responses for each factor level combination (missing combinations are recorded as $0$), and converting the data into a long format suitable for visualization.
-For 2D static plots, `ggplot2` [@hadley2016] is used to provide a clear view of the distribution of counts across various factor levels. `plotly` [@carson2020] is used to add interactivity, and hovering over the tiles reveals additional information, enhancing the user's ability to interact with and understand the data.
+For $2-\text{D}$ static plots, `ggplot2` [@hadley2016] is used to provide a clear view of the distribution of counts across various factor levels. `plotly` [@carson2020] is used to add interactivity, and hovering over the tiles reveals additional information, enhancing the user's ability to interact with and understand the data.
 The dynamic visualization will show each vertex as a factor level combination, with jittered points representing the number of responses for each factor combination and edges connected with one level change in a factor.
 Currently, the `detourr` [@casper2024] package is used for the implementation.

 <!-- ::: {#fig-fritillaR_sc layout-ncol="1"} -->
 <!-- ![](Figures/fritillaR_vis.png) -->